-The International General Assembly Minutes of the Church of God clearly sets out the structure for a finance committee in the Supplement to the Minutes at S43.
+The 2018 International General Assembly Minutes of the Church of God clearly sets out the structure for a finance committee in the Supplement to the Minutes at S54.
 The Minutes make it clear that "each church is to have a Finance Committee," which is to consist of the church treasurer and at least two other members.
 The qualifications of finance committee members are also set out.
 The Minutes go on to list the duties and responsibilities of the finance committee as being the right to (1) receive and count all monies and (2) prepare funds for deposit.
 While no specific authority is given the finance committee to draft the annual budget, it seems the finance committee would be the logical body to assume this responsibility.

 The Minutes are silent as to the creation of a separate "budget committee" - and as a matter of fact, they are silent to the creation of an annual budget.
-In S41 of the Minutes, the Church and Pastor's Council, under the direction of the pastor, is given the authority to approve the disbursement of church funds.
-In addition, the church treasurer in S42 of the Minutes is given direct authority to (1) prepare a financial report for quarterly church conferences, (2) furnish an itemized list of all receipts and disbursements to the pastor each week, and (3) disburse money from the church treasury under the direction of the pastor.
+In S52 of the Minutes, the Church and Pastor's Council, under the direction of the pastor, is given the authority to approve the disbursement of church funds.
+In addition, the church treasurer in S53 of the Minutes is given direct authority to (1) prepare a financial report for quarterly church conferences, (2) furnish an itemized list of all receipts and disbursements to the pastor.
 Again, though, as to budgeting, the Minutes are silent.